cheewai74/sql_job_reference/[THEORY]Joins.md

 _In a LEFT OUTER JOIN, all rows from the first-named table (the left table which appears leftmost in the JOIN clause) are included.
 Unmatched rows in the right table are ommitted._</BR>
 </BR>
 RIGHT OUTER JOIN:</BR>
+_In a RIGHT OUTER JOIN, all rows in the second-named table (the right table which appears rightmost in the JOIN clause) are included.
+Unmatch rows ith the left table are omitted._</BR>
 </BR>
 CROSS JOIN:</BR>
 </BR>